vatzmehta/MMScript/Readme.md

 ## Disclaimer

-This tool is not affiliated with Kotak Bank or Realbyte.
+This tool is not affiliated with Any Bank or Realbyte.
 Use at your own risk.